Setting up the environment#

 Remember that installing Python packages with Miniconda, including Jupyter notebooks (the

-jupyterlab package as shown above) or other packages (see Python packages), usually requires running the miniconda command line as an administrator.
+notebook package as shown above) or other packages (see Python packages), usually requires running the miniconda command line as an administrator.
 This can be done (on Windows 10) by right-clicking on the miniconda command line icon, then choosing Run as administrator.

 To start the Jupyter Notebook interface, open the Miniconda command line, and navigate to the directory where your notebooks are stored (or where you would like to create a new notebook).
 Then, run